vinisalazar/BioProv/paper/paper.md

 | sample_1  	| contigs_1.fasta 	| report_1.txt 	| seawater 	|
 | sample_2  	| contigs_2.fasta 	| report_2.txt 	| soil     	|

-The `sample-id` column will be our index, each sample will be identified by it.
-It is a good practice to make this the first column in the table.
+The `sample-id` column is our index, *i.e.* each sample is identified by it.
 The `assembly` column contains the path to the genome assembly of each sample (therefore, a "sequence file").
 The `report` column points to a plain text file contaning the assembly report (therefore, a "file").
 The other columns will be parsed as sample attributes.
 This can be easily done with the `read_csv()` function: